 From Nurture Store

 A clear favourite with toddlers and preschoolers, foil fish are simple to make.
 The best part is that this under-the-sea art can easily be turned into a mobile to brighten up any room.
 The light reflects beautifully off these shining shapes, creating a glittering artwork for any space.

 What child doesn’t love stickers?
-Most kids will jump at the chance to create their own personalised stickers, and will be glad to have done so every time they come to decorate a greeting card or letter in the future and can pull out their own set of one-of-a-kind handmade stickers.
+Most kids will jump at the chance to create their own personalised stickers.
+They will be glad to have them ready every time they come to decorate a greeting card or letter.
+That way, they can pull out their own set of one-of-a-kind handmade stickers.

 Hopefully the above ideas will have inspired you to work together with your children to create some amazing pieces of artwork.
-And when you’ve realised that your children have worked straight through lunch, giving their full attention to the task at hand, make sure you take a photo of the finished product and have it printed on canvas to preserve the memory of some of your children’s first artwork pieces.
+And when you’ve realised that your children have created beautiful artworks, make sure you take a photo of the finished product!
+Then, have the best ones printed on canvas to preserve the memory of your children’s first pieces of artwork.